klieret/collaborative-programming-github/slides.md

 Use case:

-* Embed code snippets in websites that don't natively support it properly (like medium)
 * Quick sharing of simple code snippets
+* Has version control
+* People can comment
+* Embed code snippets in websites that don't natively support it properly

 However: **Gists are not meant for collaboration or larger pieces of work!**

 **<mdi-checkbox-marked-circle-outline class="text-green-400"/> Tasks**

 1. Go to [github.com](https://github.com) and click the "+" symbol and select "Gist" **or** directly go to [gist.github.com](https://gist.github.com)
-2. Create a simple file and publish it
+2. Create a simple file with life changing advice and publish it
+3. If you feel confident about your content, share your URL on Slack!

 ---